Water

 Read moreRivers can be used to combat the risks of flooding or drought, particularly in urban areas.
 But schemes can negatively impact the environment and water quality.

-Read moreIn August 2022, a toxic algae bloom killed millions of fish in the Odra, exposing Poland’s inaction in protecting its rivers from the combined threats of pollution and climate change.
-One year later, river restoration efforts remain insufficient throughout the Baltic region.
-But the demands of civil society and citizens to democratise water management are becoming impossible to ignore.
+Read moreA year since a toxic algae bloom killed millions of fish in the Odra, Poland’s river restoration efforts remain insufficient.
+But the demands of citizens to democratise water management are becoming impossible to ignore.